nop0x07bc/bapl-class-language/report/README.md

 ```

 Modules are essentially handled as _thunk_ and executed as soon as they are loaded.
 Generally a module would return a
-hashtable constisting of functions and values.
+hashmap consisting of functions and values.

 The search paths for modules are passed to the compiler via the constructor.
 If no constructor is passed relative paths
 are resolved relative to the CWD.